 CHARLES EDWARD RUSSELL, journalist and author, died April 23, 1941.
 Born in Davenport, Iowa, September 25, 1860, the son of Edward and Lydia Russell, he was educated in St. Johnsbury Academy, Vermont.
 Following his graduation from that institution in 1881, he began his newspaper career in his father's DAVENPORT GAZETTE office.
 Three lears later he left Davenport to work on the Minneapolis TRIBUNE and JOURNAL, on the latter as managing editor.
-From there he went east to join the New York World, 1894-97.
-From 1897-99 he was the managing editor of the New York American and the publisher of the Chicago American in 1900.
+From there he went east Copyright of Annals of Iowa is the property of State of Iowa, by & through the State Historical Society of Iowa and its content may not be copied or emailed to multiple sites or posted to a listserv without the copyright holder's express written permission.
+However, users may print, download, or email articles for individual use.